*SPOILER ALERT! *

 “What

-deterrent?” she asked, grinning at his apparent amusement.
+deterrent?” she asked, grinning at his amusement.

 “Shanks